Injured at work

 He suffered severe memory loss and other problems related to his head injury meaning he was no longer able to work as a mechanic and although previously an accomplished accordion player he couldn't remember how to play.
 He also developed a stutter.

-"His blood pressure, a side affect of his brain injury, became a major problem and ultimately killed him."
+"His blood pressure, a side effect of his brain injury, became a major problem and ultimately killed him."

 She added: "He is such a huge loss to me and all our family.
 A thoughtless practice condoned by his employers meant he ended up dead."